jmasarweh/life-in-uk-test/README.md

-# life-in-uk-test
+# Life in UK Test Prep
-Some study digests and Practice Exams that helped me pass the Life in UK Test (2026).
-See screenshots below.
+Some study digests and Practice Exams that helped me pass the Life in UK Test (2026). [ See screenshots below](#screen-shots).

+## **Study Dots Legend**
 In the study.hmtl, the 3 dots indicate the occurence of this section/topic/fact in the actual exam.

-## **Study Dots Legend**
 - 3 full dots = high occurence . . .
 - 2 full dots = medium occurence . . o
 - 1 full dot = low occurence . o o